-- New demographic data from the 2020 Census and 2022 CDA demographic projections (Section 2) - Implementation of the Master Plan for Aging in Contra Costa County (Section 4) - Analysis of need during the pandemic years using Information and Assistance and 2-1-1 calls data (Section 5) - Prioritization of services procured for the Older Americans Act Title IIIB Supportive Services (Section 5)
+- New demographic data from the 2020 Census and 2022 CDA demographic projections (Section 2) - Data on low-income populations age 60 years and older by race and location (section 2) - Implementation of the Master Plan for Aging in Contra Costa County (Section 4) - Analysis of need during the pandemic years using Information and Assistance and 2-1-1 calls data (Section 5) - Prioritization of services procured for the Older Americans Act Title IIIB Supportive Services (Section 5)

 The disruption of the pandemic on the lives of every individual has been enormous, yet it revealed our resilience, ingenuity, and ability to come together as a community of service providers and neighbors to support those who are most vulnerable among us.
 The pandemic exposed the fissures and inequities in our system, which had been there all along, but now has a platform to discuss and create meaningful change.

 The Master Plan for Aging (MPA) provides opportunities to make aging for all Californians equitable, inclusive, affordable, and effective.
 As the coordinator of the local implementation of the MPA, the Area Agency on Aging, with support from the Board of Supervisors through Measure X funding, the County demonstrates its commitment and leadership in ensuring that Contra Costa County residents of all ages and abilities feel safe, healthy, and purposeful.